jasonshin00/youtube_playlist_download/README.md

 # youtube_playlist_download

-A YouTube web scraping script that allows for the downloading and extraction of metadata (Title, Artist) from a given YouTube music playlist.
+A YouTube web scraping script that allows for the downloading and extraction of metadata (Title, Artist) from a given YouTube Music playlist.

 ## Installation